 Soooo jealous!
 Like the others have suggested, don't plan it all upfront.
 Travel changes you positively in strange and amazing ways - along the way you may want to adjust your plans to fit your new thoughts, ideas and interests.

 But you have to start somewhere and I'd write down a list of things I wanted to do/see in my life.
 The real essentials that will make you feel like your life was an amazing one.
 Then look and see if they fit together... is it one trip, one country or a long journey?
 It's probably not realistic to fit all of them in one year - what if you picked just 3 and went for that.

 Tunnsey's resources listed above are great.
 Also consider WWOOFing as a way of connecting with locals and seeing some great places on the cheap.
 There's some more Q&A on this site about WWOOFing: http://answers.worldnomads.com/search?q=WWOOF

 And finally, come back here are and ask everything specific about places and activities once your plan starts to take shape - at the end of your year, you'll be able to offer so much invaluable info back into the travel community too.
-It's good karma. about 6 years ago
+It's good karma. almost 9 years ago